-After entering data, one of the most common mistakes is realizing you transposed columns and rows.
-Instead of putting names at the top of each column, you put dates, or vice-versa.
+Traditionally, you make various rows and columns, then enter all of the information, but it can be a lot to keep track of.
+After incorrectly entering data, one of the most common mistakes is transposing columns and rows.
+You know, when you accidentally put the names at the top of each column instead of the dates, or vice-versa.
 The same goes for rows -- instead of adding the data you wanted in the column, you’re now stuck with a row-formatted data entry.

 With Excel, you might think the only option is to copy/paste the entries into the correct place, or start over.
 But, this would be wrong.
-There’s a really easy fix in the Paste Special menu that allows you to reverse your mistakes without starting over.
+There’s a really easy fix in the Paste Special menu that allows you to reverse your mistakes and columns to rows without starting over.
+You're going to transpose everything.
+Transposing excel columns to rows basically means that you're switching or rotating information from one row or column to another.

 1. Open Excel and choose Blank workbook.